ukgov-equality-hub/smc-son/son/content/mobility_outcomes/wealth/relative_wealth_mobility.md

 Summary main findings

 ## Text
-A 10% increase in parents’ wealth is associated with the following increases in their children’s wealth:
+A 10% increase in parents' wealth is associated with around a 3% increase in their children's wealth at a similar stage of life.

-* 3.8% increase for women
-* 2.9% increase for men

 Although data is limited, it seems plausible that relative wealth mobility is worsening along with relative housing mobility.